yconst/navi-november-hackathon/README.md

 ### Quick Start

-1. **Import Flight Data**
-   - Tap the + button to import a CSV file
+FlightCoach follows the three-phase workflow described in [How It Works](#how-it-works):

+#### Phase 1: Import Your Flight Data
+1. Launch FlightCoach and create a new document (or open an existing one)
+2. Tap **"Import CSV"** when prompted
-   - Select an IRIG telemetry file from Files app
+3. Select your IRIG telemetry file from Files app, iCloud, or USB drive
-   - Wait for parsing to complete (~5 seconds)
+4. Wait for parsing (~5-10 seconds for 70 minutes of flight data)

-2. **Detect Maneuvers**
+#### Phase 2: Automatic Analysis
-   - App automatically detects maneuvers on import
+1. Analysis begins automatically after import
+2. Watch the progress indicator as maneuvers are detected
-   - Review detected maneuvers in the list
+3. Review the detected maneuvers list (Split-S, Wind-Up Turns, etc.)
-   - Tap any maneuver to view detailed analysis
+4. Tap any maneuver card to view detailed performance analysis

-3. **Ask Questions**
+5. Analysis completes in 15-20 seconds

+#### Phase 3: Interactive Queries
-   - Tap the microphone button
+1. Tap the **microphone button** (floating action button)
+2. Ask questions naturally:
-   - Ask: *"How did I do on my Split-S?"*
+   - *"How did I do on my Split-S?"*
-   - View performance scores and visualizations
-   - Review AI coaching recommendations

-4. **Compare Attempts**
-   - Select multiple maneuvers
-   - Tap "Compare"
-   - See side-by-side metrics and overlay charts
+   - *"Show me the Mach control chart"*
+   - *"What can I improve?"*
+   - *"Compare my three Split-S attempts"*
+3. View Claude's response with visualizations and coaching
+4. Explore charts interactively (zoom, pan, tap for details)

+**Tip**: All your documents are saved in Files app and sync via iCloud automatically.

 ### Sample Queries